Rjmoodie/yardpass-upgrade/CONVERSION_TRACKING_COMPLETE_SUMMARY.md

 ## ✅ What Was Deployed

-Your YardPass ad platform now has **industry-standard conversion tracking** with multi-touch attribution!
+Your Liventix ad platform now has **industry-standard conversion tracking** with multi-touch attribution!

 ### 🗄️ Database Enhancements